enricoteterra/avengers-assemble/README.md

 AWS_ROSTER_APPLICATION_ROSTER_URL=
 ```

-then `npm run start` from the root
+then `npm i && npm run start` from the root